sa-utah/sautah/_src/meetings.md

   name: Not a Glum Lot
   contact_email: ''
   link_text: ''
-- label: Provo Thursday Evening
+- label: Provo Thursday 200 North
   city: Provo
   day: Thursday
-  time_start: 5:30pm
+  time_start: 6pm
-  time_end: 6:30pm
+  time_end: 7pm
-  address: 50 W 200 N St
+  address: 350 E Center Street
-  notes: Enter on the west side of the building.
-There is another 12 step meeting
+  notes: Meeting is in the basement of the law office.
+Enter through the south entrance
-    that happens in another part of the building at the same time as ours, so we will be meeting in the library.
+    and go down the stairs.
+Meeting is in the room on the east side of the hallway next to the circuit breaker box,
   contact_name: Javan
   contact_phone: 385-246-6592
   link_url: ''
   location: Utah
-  name: St. Mary’s Episcopal Church
+  name: ''
   contact_instructions: ''
   contact_email: ''
   link_text: ''